Superior GoldMatcha Review

 Kyoto Direct Kyo Shizuku Organic Matcha

 I recently got my sample from Kyoto Direct.
-The product is called Kyo Shizuku Organic Matcha from Japan.
+The product is called Kyoto Direct Shizuku Organic Matcha from Japan.
 I want to share how this matcha is different from the rest.
 First, it is organic matcha.
 They have different kinds as what you can see on the images.
 Standard, Premium, Deluxe, High Grade, and Supreme.
 Let me tell you the differences between each kind.

 copyright by matchatea-lover